adalau05/customer-segmentation/README.md

 Step 1: The Root Split (Gender Baseline)

 We deliberately force Gender as our absolute root node split.
-Why?
-Because in theatrical distribution, male and female purchasing behaviors for a major family animation feature follow entirely different baseline trajectories from day one."

 Female Baseline (16% Conv): Starts with a higher native affinity.
 It represents the immediate, cultural default audience for this specific film asset.